 If they regularly help with junior sessions, they will be asked to undergo a DBS check (if over 18) and to attend a Child Protection Course.

 Assistant coaches will always have a qualified coach (who is not coaching) available to assist them.

 This is an excellent way to see whether you enjoy coaching.

 Assistant coaches who want to progress are encouraged to undergo the Archery GB Session Coach course (once they are over 15).
 All Session Coaches will need to undergo a DBS check as well as complete a Child Protection course and First Aid course.

 All Session Coaches will be assigned a mentor who is either a more experienced Session Coach or a Development Coach.

-Session Coaches who wish to lead Boost Archery courses and Club Coaching sessions or who wish to improve their coaching skills to help with Team Cleve are encouraged to complete the Archery GB Development Coach course.
+Session Coaches who wish to lead Boost Archery courses and Club Coaching sessions or who wish to improve their coaching skills to complete the Archery GB Development Coach course.